 LSA Piston Oil Squirters

 A disassembled OEM piston engine oil squirter.
 Note the banjo type fitting, o-ring gland, and oil passage through the thread/shank.
+Each squirter has an internal check valve set at ~40 psi to prevent oil pressure drop at low rpm.

 An LSA block with the oil squirters removed.
 The squirters are tapped into the lifter oil galleries on each side of the block.